View Barbara Brittingham's Obituary on stardem.com and share memories

 Bobbi enjoyed spending time with family and extended family, especially visiting with her niece Debbie Jan, who lives in Florida and visiting her family in Martinsburg.
 She was a lifelong fan of West Virginia University and was a big fan of playing the slot machines.
 She was a devoted wife to Ben and treated her four stepchildren and three children as if they were all her own.

-A celebration of life service will be held on Thursday, January 2, 2020 at 12:00 pm with visitation from 11:00 am until 12:00 pm at Fellows, Helfenbein & Newnam Funeral Home, 200 S. Harrison Street, Easton, MD with a reception following at Hog Neck Community Center, 10028 Ocean Gateway, Easton, MD.
+A celebration of life service will be held on Thursday, January 2, 2020 at 12:00 pm at Fellows, Helfenbein & Newnam Funeral Home, 200 S. Harrison Street, Easton, MD with a reception following at Hog Neck Community Center, 10028 Ocean Gateway, Easton, MD.
 In lieu of flowers, donations can be made to Anne Arundel Medical Center Foundation with a note specifically for "Geaton and JoAnn DeCesaris Cancer Institute."
 Donations can be made by mail to 2000 Medical Parkway, Belcher Pavilion, Suite 604, Annapolis, MD 21401 or by phone (443)-481-4799.

 For online condolences, please visit www.fhnfuneralhome.com.